menu cross down-arrow up-arrow

 We whooped it up through the entire trip.

+The finale of the day came when we had the chance to abseil over a waterfall.
 We missed the opportunity in Fiji and in New Zealand, River Surfing was high on our list, but we didn’t have the opportunity there as well.

 What we love about travel is that there is always another chance to fulfill your dreams and check an item off the bucket list.

-Abseiling over Wadi Mujib Waterfall = Checking off the Bucket List
+Abseiling Over Wadi Mujib Waterfall = Checking Off The Bucket List

 abseiling waterfall wadi mujib